 - Move any videos used to a department-managed YouTube account or Panopto to simplify captioning.
 (We are reviewing options for captioning services and will notify the campus if it becomes available.)

-- Any software used by students or the public must go through the PCR process, even if there is no cost.
+- Any software used by students or the public must go through the ICT Purchase Approval Process, even if there is no cost.